syammohan-95/Copper-Mine-Energy-Cost-Emissions-Analysis/README.md

 *Figure 1* presents the energy intensity, defined as the energy consumed per tonne of copper concentrate produced (bar graph), together with the corresponding energy cost per tonne concentrate (line graph) across the different operations within the copper mine investigated.

 Based on *Figure 1*, mineral processing and materials handling are identified as the major contributors to both energy intensity and energy cost within the copper mine.
-These operations were therefore investigated in greater detail by analysing their respective sub-operations, as shown in *Figure 2* and *Figure 3*.
+These operations were therefore investigated in greater detail by analysing their respective sub-operations, as shown in *Figure 2(a)* and *(b)*.

 For the materials handling operation, haulage of the extracted ore and waste is the largest contributor to both energy consumption and cost, accounting for 72% of the operation’s total energy intensity and total energy cost respectively.